 If so, Reiki can help you.

-Receiving Reiki or practicing self-Reiki balances you holistically.
-Reiki is very simple, enjoyable and practical to apply.
-You don’t need any special tools or equipment, just yourself.
-You can practice Reiki anywhere and at any time.
+It’s also simple to learn how to do Reiki on yourself.
+Reiki is enjoyable and practical to apply to yourself and your family and friends.
+You don’t need any special tools or equipment to practise Reiki, just yourself.
+You can practice Reiki anywhere and at any time (except when driving).

 1. When you need to gain extra balance in your life.